turgu1/mezzo/readme.md

 SF2 is a sound font library file format that is easy to read and doesn't require too much resources to extract PCM data.
 Sampling libraries are usually huge (from hundreds of megabytes to several gigabytes) and would need enough disk space to be kept on the device.
 You may choose to put your SF2 library on a USB dongle, external disk drive or on the Micro-SD card on which the Raspbian operating system has been installed.
 My own preference was to use the Micro-SD card as it will not require any external equipment and would allow for raisonable performance in terms of I/O. Using a USB dongle would be more practical only if you intend to use small sampling libraries.
 It could become impratical performance-wise if disk caching is not sufficient to allow for real-time sample retrieval from the file.

-Mezzo requires a minimum of information to make it happy to start listening to the MIDI controller and prepare the sounds to be output to the PCM device.
-This information is gathered in a configuration file names mezzo.conf.
-You can copy the supplied one to the main user directory:
+Mezzo requires a minimum of information to make it happy to start listening to the MIDI controller and prepare the sounds to be sent to the PCM audio device.
+This information is gathered in a configuration file names .mezzo.conf that must be on the users's main directory.
+You can copy the supplied one to the directory:

 ```bash
 cp ~/mezzo/mezzo.conf ~/.mezzo.conf
 ```

 You then need to adjust the parameters located in the .mezzo.conf file to your liking.
 The content is self-explanatory.
+In particular, you have to identify the soundFont library file (usually with a filename ending with '.sf2') to be loaded at launch time. use and its location.

 ## Licensing